na-na-hi/renget/archive/MixtralForRetards.md

 Kobold recently had a update that increased prompt processing speed.
 Make sure to get the latest.

-**Disable repetition penalty, frequency penalty and don't use mirostat on whatever frontend your using such as SillyTavern.
-1.00 rep pen == off.
-NOTE: Apparently Mixtral is just extremely sensitive to rep pen compared to other models.
-You can use them but at very small values otherwise things go haywire and have the opposite effect.**
+**NOTE: Apparently Mixtral is extremely sensitive to rep pen compared to other models.
+You can use them but at very small values otherwise things go haywire and have the opposite effect.
+Rep Pen 1.0 == off.**

 ---